A Proposal for Illinois State University to Advance Its Commemoration of the Lincoln Legacy

-Springfield, Missouri, February 8, 2017.
+Springfield, Missouri, February 8, 2017; revised August 2017.
+The revision added the proposal section to the original report on the Lincoln Memorial Trees.
 Recommended browser is Firefox with full-screen viewing on a computer monitor so you can read without the inconvenience of horizontal scrolling.

 We Americans celebrate our presidents in many creative ways, for example: ceremonial speeches; various forms of literature, paintings, music, sculpture; and commemorative gardens and trees.
 The Lincoln Memorial Trees of Bloomington-Normal have particular significance because of his activities and heritage at those places.
 Abraham Lincoln had ties first to Bloomington, and legend holds that Stephen A. Douglas and he delivered speeches under the shade of an ancient oak tree there in the 1850s.
 Also in Bloomington Mr. Lincoln delivered his famous “Lost Speech” of May 29, 1856, in Major's Hall, and that speech helped to launch the Illinois Republican Party.
 In 1914, just before his passing, Bloomington resident Adlai E. Stevenson I, a former US congressman and vice president, and other civic leaders designated its Lincoln-Douglas-related oak as a Lincoln Memorial Tree.
 Mr. Lincoln was the attorney for the founders of Illinois State University (ISU)--then named Illinois State Normal University (ISNU, 1857)--and an official Lincoln Memorial Tree was planted on ISNU's main Quad allegedly just prior to his funeral.
-This webpage tells the stories of those and the other Lincoln Memorial Trees in these communities.
+This webpage tells the stories of those and the other Lincoln Memorial Trees in these communities and proposes how ISU could advance its campus commemoration of the Lincoln legacy.
 I discuss ISU's Lincoln Memorial Trees first because ISU had such a designated tree before Bloomington did.

-First, a note on influences and sources: In developing this webpage, I found that its topics prompted a couple of memories of my experiences at ISU and their significance to my careers: ISU gave me a combination of liberal arts education and professional education that enabled me to have two careers in education--first, teaching English at Pekin Community High School, Pekin, IL, for thirty years and second, teaching technical communication at Missouri State University for fourteen years.
-Both careers were strengthened by my business experience as a professional/technical communicator made possible by my ISU education.
-That education has also enabled me in retirement to research and publish on Abraham Lincoln's rhetoric--and his legal, political, and business activities in and heritage of my hometown: Lincoln, Illinois--the First Lincoln Namesake Town.
-On this webpage, a research-based pictorial essay, I could not resist the temptation to digress occasionally and briefly with those ISU remembrances.
+In developing this webpage, I found that it prompted a couple of memories of my experiences at ISU, and I could not resist the temptation to weave some of those remembrances into this report/proposal.
+Also, a couple of notes about sources: except for one photo included on this webpage, the contemporary photos are ones I have taken at different times in recent years when I visited daughter Kendra and her family in Bloomington-Normal.
 I obtained the picture postcards on this webpage from eBay.
-Except for one, the contemporary photos are ones I have taken at different times in recent years when I visited daughter Kendra and her family in Bloomington-Normal.
 Newspaper articles were discovered through Newspapers.com--World Collection (accessed through my account with the Springfield-Greene County Library District, Springfield, MO).
-I used the online resources of the ISU Archives to access digital copies of the 1909 Index, 1932 Index 1953 Index. and the 1979 Student Record.
+I used the online resources of the ISU Archives to access digital copies of the 1909 Index, 1932 Index, 1953 Index, and the 1979 Student Record.
 Other sources were discovered through basic Internet searches.
 I am grateful to Pat Steinke Hartman, my devoted wife, for her suggestions and proofreading (but I take sole responsibility for errors).
 I asked for and received help from ISU library research staff, and I am most grateful for their contributions.